-Phew, now that we have all that menu and settings stuff out of the way, let’s get to the part everyone’s been waiting for: creating wicked modular synth sounds with a mess o’ patch cables!
-Here we’ll walk through creating a basic two-oscillator subtractive synthesizer patch:
+Phew, now that we have all that menu and settings stuff out of the way, let’s get to the part everyone’s been waiting for: creating wicked modular synth sounds with a mess o’ cables!
+Here we’ll walk through the creation of a basic two-oscillator subtractive synthesizer patch:

-Cabinets operate in Voltage Modular much as they do in the hardware world, except that you’ll never need to worry about power routing or requirements, and that the size and number of cabinets is only limited by computer screen real estate (or how much you’re willing to scroll).
+Cabinets operate in Voltage Modular much as they do in the hardware world, except that you’ll never need to worry about power routing or requirements, and that the size and number of cabinets is only limited by computer screen real estate.

 Here we’ve dragged in an Oscillator module.
 You could choose the All category and scroll to locate the Oscillator module, but it’s much faster to type the first few letters of the desired module in the Search text field.
 Here we’ve typed “osc” which filters the display to only show modules with “osc” in their name.
 Just like finding stuff on Netflix, only noisier.